 We also visualize the concept featurization explanations and the language embedding featurization explanations.
-The explanation learned over image embeddings is visualized in Figure 9 in terms of concepts.
+The explanation learned over image embeddings is visualized in Figure 8 in terms of concepts.
 We learned concepts by taking patches from 200 samples from the source and target and then using KMeans clustering where cluster centroids were treated as concepts.
-This is equivalent to ACE (Ghorbani et al., 2019), a common concept extraction method.
+This is equivalent to ACE [41], a common concept extraction method.